isabekov/kmymoney2ledgers.awk/README.md

 - printing account opening information for beancount,
 - conversion of transactions for hledger/beancount (multiple splits are also supported),
 - printing currency conversion prices for hledger/beancount,
+- currency symbols (e.g. "$" instead of "USD") for hledger/beancount,
 - tags for hledger.

 ## Use